silogen/kaiwo/docs/docs/aim/service.md

    - `spec.routing.routeTemplate` from the runtime config.
    - Default: `/<namespace>/<service-uid>`.
 2. Templates use JSONPath expressions wrapped in `{…}` and are rendered against the entire `AIMService` object.
 Label and annotation lookups (for keys such as `aim.silogen.ai/workload-id`) are resolved directly.
-3. Each segment is lowercased and RFC 3986 encoded; trailing slashes are trimmed and the final path must be ≤ 200 characters.
+3. Each segment is lowercased and RFC-3986 encoded; trailing slashes are trimmed and the final path must be ≤ 200 characters.
 4. Rendering failures (invalid JSONPath, missing label/annotation, oversized path) degrade the service with reason `RouteTemplateInvalid`.
 The controller skips HTTPRoute creation but still manages the ServingRuntime.

 Runtime config templates provide namespace-wide defaults, while services can opt in to custom paths as shown above.